jsr6720/jsr6720.github.io/_posts/2026-01-21-ai-wrapped-what-ive-shipped-with-ai.md

 Another area where AI helps an engineer like me is in basic design principles.
 Most of my history with personal websites has been downloading a theme and making some light CSS tweaks to it.
 With AI, I’m able to theme a simple [business-card site](https://roweinnovations.com) with Tailwind.[^tailwind]

-I'm not replacing agency work, solicited quotes came in at $3-5k.
+I'm not replacing agency work; quotes I've solicited for this work came in at $3-5k.
 I'd never pay that for a static site; I would’ve used a free/paid template.
-AI is letting me reach further as a solo builder, just as WordPress and Bootstrap made building sites about the content not the setup.
+AI is letting me reach further as a solo builder, just as WordPress and Bootstrap made building sites about the content, not the setup.

 ## Faster Iterations, Same Total Effort